CLRX/CLRX-mirror/README.md

 Original site is here [http://clrx.nativeboinc.org](http://clrx.nativeboinc.org).

 CLRadeonExtender provides tools to develop software in low-level for the Radeon GPU's compatible with GCN 1.0/1.1/1.2 architecture.
-Currently is two tools to develop that software:
+Currently, this project have two tools to develop that software:

 * clrxasm - the GCN assembler
 * clrxdisasm - the GCN disassembler